ki225/free-ran-ue.github.io/doc/doc-develop-note/index.md

 > [!Important]
 > Beleive myself that I can do everything.

+## 20250714 PDU Session Establishment

+I finished the PDU session establishment procedure, now it can be observed a correct tcpdump record in pcap files.
+But it still need to do more handler about processing the NAS message sent from RAN to UE.
+In current implement, the NAS parts are ignored.

 ## 20250711 gh-page Deployment and Main Image

 Today I have ChatGPT to generate an image for this project and use mkdocs to deploy a github page for presenting free-ran-ue.